mootoday/www-mootoday-com/src/content/blog/what-was-the-biggest-blunder-in-your-career-as-a-developer/index.md

 ---
-title: "What was the biggest blunder in your career as a developer?"
+title: 'What was the biggest blunder in your career as a developer?'
-slug: "what-was-the-biggest-blunder-in-your-career-as-a-developer"
+slug: 'what-was-the-biggest-blunder-in-your-career-as-a-developer'
-summary: "A twenty year tech career retrospective of what I would do differently and why."
+summary: 'A twenty year tech career retrospective of what I would do differently and why.'
 createdAt: 2020-08-20T12:47:18.287Z
-tags: [""]
+tags: ['']
 ---

 <script>